Congratulations, you have tied the knot!

 Particularly during this chapter of your lives, when you may be considering buying a home or starting a family.

-Furthermore, this could actually be the most affordable time for you to arrange cover.
+This could actually be the most affordable time for you to arrange cover, too.

 Newlyweds who are young and in good health are in the ideal position to take advantage of low-cost premiums.
 This is because they pose a low risk to insurers.